RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Supported game systems

-**Note:** The following list is what the default es_systems.cfg files and the rbsimple-DE theme supports.
+**Note:** The following list is what the default es_systems.xml files and the rbsimple-DE theme supports.
 This theme set is very comprehensive, so if you're using another theme, it may be that some or many of these systems are not supported.
 ES-DE will still work but the game system will not be themed which looks very ugly.

-Note as well that the list and corresponding es_systems.cfg templates may not reflect what is readily available for all supported operating system.
+Note as well that the list and corresponding es_systems.xml templates may not reflect what is readily available for all supported operating system.
 This is especially true on Unix/Linux if installing RetroArch via the OS repository instead of using the Snap or Flatpak distributions (or compiling from source code) as the repository versions are normally quite crippled.

 The column **Game system name** corresponds to the directory where you should put your game files, e.g. `~/ROMs/c64` or `~/ROMs/megadrive`.

 Regional differences are handled by simply using the game system name corresponding to your region.
 For example for Sega Mega Drive, _megadrive_ would be used by most people in the world, although persons from North America would use _genesis_ instead.
-The same is true for _pcengine_ vs _tg16_ etc. This only affects the theme selection and the corresponding theme graphics, the same emulator and scraper settings are still used for the regional variants although that can of course be modified in the es_systems.cfg file if you wish.
+The same is true for _pcengine_ vs _tg16_ etc. This only affects the theme selection and the corresponding theme graphics, the same emulator and scraper settings are still used for the regional variants although that can of course be modified in the es_systems.xml file if you wish.

 Sometimes the name of the console is (more or less) the same for multiple regions, and in those circumstances the region has been added as a suffix to the game system name.
 For instance `na` for North America has been added to `snes` (Super Nintendo) giving the system name `snesna`.
 The same goes for Japan, as in `megacd` and `megacdjp`.
 Again, this only affects the theme and theme graphics.

 For the **Full name** column, text inside square brackets [] are comments and not part of the actual game system name.

-The **Default emulator** column shows the emulator configured in es_systems.cfg, and for emulators that support multiple cores, the configured core is shown inside brackets.
+The **Default emulator** column shows the emulator configured in es_systems.xml, and for emulators that support multiple cores, the configured core is shown inside brackets.
 Any system marked with an asterisk (*) in this column requires additional system/BIOS ROMs to run, as should be explained in the emulator documentation.

-For additional details regarding which game file extensions are supported per system, refer to the es_systems.cfg templates [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix), [es_systems.cfg_macos](resources/templates/es_systems.cfg_macos) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows).
+For additional details regarding which game file extensions are supported per system, refer to the es_systems.xml templates [unix/es_systems.xml](resources/systems/unix/es_systems.xml), [macos/es_systems.xml](resources/systems/macos/es_systems.xml) and [windows/es_systems.xml](resources/systems/windows/es_systems.xml).
 Normally the extensions setup in these files should cover everything that the emulators support.

 MAME emulation is a bit special as the choice of emulator or core depends on which ROM set you're using.
 It's recommended to go for the latest available set, as MAME is constantly improved with more complete and accurate emulation.
 Therefore the default `arcade` system is preconfigured to use the RetroArch core _MAME - Current_ which as the name implies will be the latest available MAME version.
 For really slow computers though, the 0.78 ROM set is a popular choice.
-To use this you either need to modify the es_systems.cfg file, or you can use the `mame` system which comes preconfigured for the RetroArch core _MAME 2003-Plus_.
-There are other alternatives as well such as _MAME 2010_ that uses the 0.139 ROM set but this would require a manual change of the es_systems.cfg file and is generally not recommended.
+To use this you either need to modify the es_systems.xml file, or you can use the `mame` system which comes preconfigured for the RetroArch core _MAME 2003-Plus_.
+There are other alternatives as well such as _MAME 2010_ that uses the 0.139 ROM set but this would require a manual change of the es_systems.xml file and is generally not recommended.

 There are other MAME versions and derivates available as well such as MAME4ALL, AdvanceMAME, FinalBurn Alpha and FinalBurn Neo but it's beyond the scope of this document to describe those in detail.
 For more information, refer to the [RetroPie arcade documentation](https://retropie.org.uk/docs/Arcade) which has a good overview of the various MAME alternatives.